-Habits arise through a process of triggering, actions, and rewards.1 A circumstance triggers an action.
-When you get a reward from the action, you continue to do that.
+Habits arise through a process of triggering, actions, and rewards.
+A circumstance triggers an action and when you obtain a reward for doing something, you keep doing it.

-If you aren’t intentional about actions and rewards, you’ll develop bad habits.
-These lead to self-sabotage, failure, and poor health.
-On the other hand, good habits enable health, happiness, and dream-fulfillment.
+You will create bad habits if you don’t plan your actions and rewards.
+These behaviors lead to self-destructive behavior, failure, and bad health.
+On the other hand, good habits enable health, happiness, and dream fulfillment.

-So how long does it take to break a habit?
-Some say 21 days, some say approximately a month.
-What is the real answer?
+So the question is, how long does it take to break a habit?

-Based on observing his patients and reflecting on his own habits, he determined that it took at least 21 days for people to adjust.
-He used this information as the basis for many “prescriptions” in his self-help oriented Psycho-Cybernetics.2
+He used this information as the basis for many “prescriptions” in his self-help oriented Psycho-Cybernetics.

 One proponent of this rule, Jon Rhodes, suggests:

 “You must live consciously for 4 weeks, deliberately focusing on the changes that you wish to make.
 After the 4 weeks are up, only a little effort should be needed to sustain it.”

-While the 21 and 28-day rules appeal to our desire to change quickly, a 2009 study from University College London suggests that the window for change can be much wider.
-The research, published in The European Journal of Social Psychology, followed habit-formation in 96 people over a 12-week period.
+While the 21 and 28-day norms appeal to our urge to change rapidly, a 2009 study from University College London reveals that the transition window might be substantially larger.
+The study, published in The European Journal of Social Psychology, monitored 96 participants for 12 weeks to see how they formed habits.

-As behaviours are repeated in consistent settings they then begin to proceed more efficiently and with less thought as control of the behaviour transfers to cues in the environment that activate an automatic response: a habit.
+As behaviors are repeated in regular contexts, they become more efficient and require less cognition as control of the behavior is transferred to environmental signals that trigger an automatic response: a habit.

-The amount of time that it took for actions to become habits varied.
-Participants anywhere between 18 and 254 days to form a habit.
-The average number of days needed to achieve automaticity was 76 days.
+It takes different amounts of time for activities to become habits.
+It takes 18 to 254 days for participants to acquire a habit.
+The average number of days required for automaticity was 76.

 Dr. Elliot Berkman, Director, Social and Affective Neuroscience Laboratory, Department of Psychology, University of Oregon, states: